AleksandarIvezic/hello-react-front-end/README.md

 # Hello react front-end

-> "Hello react front-end" project is a React app that fetches random greeting from [hello-rails-back-end]() app and renders it though it's components.
+> "Hello react front-end" project is a React app that fetches random greeting from [hello-rails-back-end]() app and renders it through its components.

 ![screenshot](https://user-images.githubusercontent.com/63932912/140924909-6f3085f0-ff41-4a66-8b7f-6f6aecae6398.png)